simonsobs/sotodlib/docs/context.rst

   ``dets:passband`` example above) it can be convenient.
 Doing this requires including ``obs:obs_id`` (or some other ObsDb column) in the dataset.
+- Committing changes to the database (i.e. writing them to disk) can be slow, especially on certain filesystems.
+If you are making many updates in a row to the metadata index, consider using :py:class:`ManifestDbBatchManager` (see example there) to reduce I/O overhead.

 .. _metadata-archives: